Which Georgians are in the Rock & Roll Hall of Fame?

 Al Kooper

 Songwriter and producer Al Kooper was born in Brooklyn, New York, and raised in Queens.
 In the 1960s, Kooper became an in-demand studio musician, garnering the most buzz for playing the organ riff on the Bob Dylan hit “Like a Rolling Stone.”
 Kooper moved to Atlanta in 1972 and discovered the rock band Lynyrd Skynyrd.
 Kooper produced the act’s first three albums.
-He was inducted into the Rock & Roll Hall of Fame in 2023.
+He joined the Hall of Fame in 2023.

 Brenda Lee